-- Turów: in the south-western end of Poland, close to Germany and Czech Republic, exploited by the PGF SA - Bełchatów: in the south from Łódź, extracted by the PGE SA. - Konin: in the east from Poznań, extracted by ZE PAK SA.
+- Turów: in the south-western end of Poland, close to Germany and Czech Republic, extracted by the PGE SA, - Bełchatów: in the south from Łódź, extracted by the PGE SA. - Konin: to the east of Poznań, extracted by ZE PAK SA.

-There is also one small stand-alone lignite mine in Sieniawa, in a village close to Świebodzin in Lubusz.
-It used to be an underground mine, but since 2002 it has also been an open-cast mine, the importance of which is very low.
+There is also one small stand-alone lignite mine in Sieniawa, in a village close to Świebodzin in Lubuskie voivodship.
+It used to be an underground mine, but since 2002 it has also been an open-cast mine, the importance of which is very small.